juban/craft-newsletter/README.md

 {% endif %}
 ```

-The `newsletter/newsletter/subscribe` action expect the following inputs submitted as `POST`:
+The `newsletter/newsletter/subscribe` action expects the following inputs submitted as `POST`:

 * `email`: User email to subscribe
 * `consent`: Any value indicating that the user gives its consent to receive the newsletter